GigMate/our_repository/BETA_TESTER_GUIDE.md

 5. Track engagement

 **What to look for:**
-- OAuth connection smooth?
+- OAuth connection smooth
-- Post appears on all platforms?
+- Post appears on all platforms
-- Formatting looks good?
+- Formatting looks good
-- Engagement tracking accurate?
+- Engagement tracking accurate

 ###  Rating System